The Restructuring Review: Poland

 With regard to other countries, recognition of ongoing restructuring and insolvency proceedings is usually regulated in bilateral agreements, most commonly in accordance with UNCITRAL.

-1 Karol Tatara is CEO, Adam Królik and Anna Czarnota are senior associates, and Sandra Bartkowska-Michalska and Mateusz Kaliński are associates at Tatara & Partners.
+1 Karol Tatara is the founder and CEO, Adam Królik and Anna Czarnota are senior associates, Mateusz Kaliński is a manager, and Sandra Bartkowska-Michalska is an associate at Tatara & Partners.

 2 International Monetary Fund blog: https://blogs.imf.org/2020/04/14/covid-19-crisis-poses-threat-